-The fix: So the next time you sit down to eat, take a deep breath, relax, and be present while you eat —don’t multitask.
+The fix: The next time you sit down to eat, take a deep breath, relax, and be present while you eat —don’t multitask.
 This will go a long way in helping you properly digest and absorb the nutrients from the food you eat.

 If you are constantly experiencing pain and discomfort after eating, it’s time to do some investigating.
 Take note of what you eat at every meal and log it in a food diary.
 After a few weeks, it’s time to see if there is a pattern.
 Does bloating happen anytime gluten is involved?
 Does gas hit you hard anytime you snack on cheese?
 Is your afternoon coffee causing your evening diarrhea?

 Eating is supposed to be a pleasurable experience, not a painful one.
-If you’ve been experiencing abdominal pain, gas, bloating, brain fog , and irregular bowel movements, it’s time to consider making some essential changes!
-Your body will thank you.
+If you’ve been experiencing abdominal pain, gas, bloating, brain fog , and irregular bowel movements, it may be a sign that there’s something deeper going on.